suhas54/githubprofile/README.md

 # 💫 About Me:
-🔸I'm A passionate Software Engineer from India<br>🔸I'm looking to collaborate on open-source projects related to web development and Data Science<br>🔸I'm looking for help with enhancing the performance and security aspects of my projects<br>🔸I'm currently diving deep into the fascinating world of Artificial Intelligence (AI)<br>🔸Feel free to ask me about anything related to full-stack web development<br><br>
+🔸I'm A passionate Data Analyst from India<br>🔸I'm looking to collaborate on open-source projects related to Data Analyst and Data Science<br>🔸I'm looking for help with enhancing the performance and security aspects of my projects<br>🔸I'm currently diving deep into the fascinating world of Artificial Intelligence (AI)<br>🔸Feel free to ask me about anything related to Data Analyst<br><br>

 ## 🌐 Socials: